Laura Leyba-Newton on succeeding in a male-dominated STEM field

 Describe some of the projects you’ve gotten to work on in your career:

 I have been very fortunate to have worked on two very cool National Science Foundation (NSF) projects.
-Before NEON, I was a design engineer for the Atacama Large Millimeter/submillimeter Array (ALMA) telescope that was built in the Atacama Desert in Chile.
+Before the NEON project, I was a design engineer for the Atacama Large Millimeter/submillimeter Array (ALMA) telescope that was built in the Atacama Desert in Chile.
 This was an unforgettable experience.
-And now, working at NEON, I’m managing some extremely brilliant engineers and scientists.
+And now, working at Battelle, I’m managing some extremely brilliant engineers and scientists.
 On a daily basis, I get to see and provide input on many awesome designs that cover a diversity of engineering and science disciplines -- everything from electrical, mechanical, and software engineering to quality testing and physics.

 Definitely the challenge of the project’s mission, but most importantly the people I get to work with.
 I learn something new and feel challenged every day while working on delivering a project that the human race and our earth will benefit from; what more can I ask for!